superzrb126/learning/Engine-1.11.0.md

 ### Client

 * After a brief memory loss, Docker once more learned to report a container PID statistics ([#21150](https://github.com/docker/docker/pull/21150))
+* Docker info will now warn users if it can not detect the kernel version or the operating system ([#21128](https://github.com/docker/docker/pull/21128))
 * Fix a bug where credentials were retained after a user logging out ([#20860](https://github.com/docker/docker/pull/20860))
 * Fix an issue where `docker stats --no-stream` output could be all 0s ([#20803](https://github.com/docker/docker/pull/20803))
 * Fix a bug where some newly started container would not appear in a running `docker stats` command ([#20792](https://github.com/docker/docker/pull/20792))